vboulanger/depict/README.md

 Depict is built on the top of Bokeh.
 It aims at providing one-line access to the most common types of graph by avoiding boilerplate code.
-Graphs are esthetic, efficiently rendered, interactive and sharable.
+Graphs are aesthetic, efficiently rendered, interactive and sharable.

-It is made for data {scientist, analyst, engineer, lead, etc} seeking to create beautiful plots while reducing the graph-tweaking time.
+It is made for data-{scientist, analyst, engineer, lead, etc} seeking to create beautiful plots while reducing the graph-tweaking time.

 # Guiding principles